erramirez/podr/README.md

-`podr` is a very simple package containing two function for reading and cleaning data from a podcast feed.
+`podr` is a very simple package containing two functions for reading and cleaning data from a podcast feed.

 Installation
 ------------